The University of Leeds has been awarded the country’s most prestigious higher education honour.

 Other images: University of Leeds.

-For further details, contact the University of Leeds press office.
+For more information, contact the University of Leeds Press Office at email@example.com.